-- Keep candidates warm: Track coaches are fond of telling you to run through the finish line, not just to it.
-Take the same approach with candidates: Don’t stop selling your company, your employer brand, and your team, just because a candidate accepted an offer.
-Keep those lines of communication open, and make sure you’re doing everything you can to get this new employee excited to join you and ready to be productive on day one.
+Track coaches often tell athletes to run through the finish line, not just to it.
+Take the same approach with candidates: Keep selling the company, employer brand, and team even after a candidate accepts an offer.
+Keep those lines of communication open and continue getting this new employee excited to join and ready to be productive on day one.

-While we haven’t always had such a cool name for it, job ghosting has been around for as long as people have interviewed for jobs.
-And regardless of the state of the labor market, it probably always will be.
-It’s never easy to take, but it’s better when you know you did everything in your power to keep it from happening.
-You can leave the experience confident that the candidate’s reasoning must be, “It’s not you, it’s me.”
+Candidate ghosting has been around for as long as people have interviewed for jobs.
+Regardless of the status of the labor market, it probably always will be.
+While never easy to take, there are steps you can take to minimize the chances of ghosting.
+If it does happen, you can leave the experience confident that the candidate’s reasoning must be, “it’s not you, it’s me.”